 And if you are a non-Christian (or are ill-disposed towards Christianity) I hope in the same course to have you re-consider the possibilities and value in Christianity—I hope to re-open what is likely, for you, a closed discussion.

-I hope to do this by offering resources such that accepting these possibilities is not an act of stupidity or desperation but is legitimately valid.
-Valid both in being commensurate with your best aspirations for selfhood and your clearest understanding of truth about the world and your existence and because it engages an essential interaction of affirming (you and your beliefs) while yet critiquing (them in direction of your / their ownmost possibilities).
-Valid, in essence, because their acceptance completes selfhood, understanding, and relationship in the direction of more truth and greater love.
+I hope to do this by offering resources such that accepting these possibilities is not an act of stupidity or desperation but is legitimate and valid.
+“Legitimate” in that it is commensurate with your best aspirations for selfhood and your clearest understanding of truth about the world and your existence.
+“Valid” because it engages an essential interaction of affirming (you and your beliefs) while yet critiquing (them in direction of your / their ownmost possibilities).
+Legitimate and valid, in essence, because their acceptance completes selfhood, understanding, and relationship in the direction of more truth and greater love.

-Throughout this writing one of my key presuppositions is that these two things are co-central to both human existence and Christian faith (or more so, to the Christian God): love and truth.
+Throughout this writing one of my key presuppositions is that these two things are co-central to both human existence and Christian faith (or more so, to the Christian God): truth and love, love and truth.
 Yet this is not only where I’m coming from but, actually, where I’m ultimately headed.

 Yes, literally.
 As Augustine believed that the goal of human life was happiness (not God or relationship with God), so I believe that that which is most essential to human existence is love and truth (not God or relationship with God).
 Now I too, like Augustine, believe that God (the Christian God, whose identity and character do need fleshing out, though we’ll put this off for now) has a good bit to do with how this works out—more on this too, later.